University Administrative Policies

 1. General

-This policy describes the various classifications of positions in terms of employment FLSA designation (exempt or nonexempt) and employee status definition (full-time, part-time, term appointment, contract, temporary, and on-call).
+This policy describes the various classifications of positions in terms of Fair Labor Standards Act employment designations (exempt or nonexempt) and employee status definition (full-time, part-time, term appointment, contract, temporary, and on-call).
 This policy does not pertain to the University’s Staff Position Classification system.
-For information regarding position classification of staff employees, refer to “Wage and Salary Administration” Policy 3500 UBP.
+For information regarding position classification of staff employees, refer to UAP 3500 (“Wage and Salary Administration”).
 This policy addresses staff employees only.
-For information on faculty, students, and graduate assistants, contact the University Faculty Contracts Office, the University Student Financial Aid Office, and the University Graduate Studies Office, respectively.
-For information on independent contractors refer to "Purchasing Professional Services From Independent Contractors" Policy 4325, UBP.
+For information on faculty, students, and graduate assistants, contact the Office for Academic Personnel (Main Campus and Branch Campuses) or the Office of Academic Affairs (HSC), the Student Employment Office, and the Graduate Studies Office, respectively.
+For information on independent contractors refer to UAP 4325 ("Purchasing Services From Independent Contractors").

 2. Employee Fair Labor Standards Act (FLSA) Designation

 The Fair Labor Standards Act, as amended, classifies employee positions as either "exempt" or "nonexempt."
-The FLSA classification designation of a position determines how an employee may be paid, among other things, for hours worked in excess of forty (40) hours per week and whether or not they are subject to the minimum wage and overtime provisions of the Fair Labor Standards Act.
-The University Division of Human Resources determines which positions will be exempt or nonexempt.
+The FLSA classification designation of a position determines how employees may be paid, among other things, for hours worked in excess of forty (40) hours per week and whether or not they are subject to the minimum wage and overtime provisions of the FLSA.
+The Division of Human Resources determines which positions will be exempt or nonexempt.

 2.1.
 Exempt Employees

-Exempt employees are salaried employees and are paid on the monthly payroll and are not subject to the minimum wage and overtime provisions of the Fair Labor Standards Act.
+Exempt employees are salaried employees paid on the monthly payroll and are not subject to the minimum wage and overtime provisions of the Fair Labor Standards Act.
 Exempt employee positions include such positions as directors, managers, and professional staff, such as engineers, attorneys, and physicians.
 This list is for illustrative purposes only, and is not meant to be all inclusive.
-See "Overtime" Policy 3305, UBP and "Compensatory Time" Policy 3310, UBP for information on compensation for overtime hours.

 2.2.
 Nonexempt Employees

 Nonexempt employees are employees paid on an hourly basis and are subject to the minimum wage and overtime provisions of the Fair Labor Standards Act.
-Nonexempt staff employees are paid on the bi-weekly payroll and hours worked are reported on a time sheet.
+Nonexempt staff employees are paid on the bi-weekly payroll and hours worked are tracked and recorded in the appropriate timekeeping system.
 They are entitled to premium compensation for overtime work.
-Non exempt employee positions include such positions as secretarial, clerical, maintenance, and service workers.
-This list is for illustrative purposes only, and is not meant to be all inclusive.
-See "Overtime" Policy 3305, UBP and "Compensatory Time" Policy 3310, UBP for information on compensation for overtime hours.
+See UAP 3305 ("Overtime") and UAP 3310 ("Compensatory Time") for information on compensation for overtime hours.

 3. Regular Employees